-Living With a Stoma and its Psychological Impacts
+Living Well With a Stoma

 A stoma can be permanent or temporary.
 A permanent stoma generally occurs after a colectomy has been performed, and most often occurs in cases of colorectal cancer.
 A temporary stoma can be made to give the bowel time to rest for individuals with conditions such as inflammatory bowel disease (Koutoukidis et al. 2016).

 Optimism can be a predictor for lower psychological distress in patients, especially those with a diagnosis of cancer.
-They experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).
+They may experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).

-This shows the importance of healthcare professionals caring for the patient with a newly-formed stoma to provide them with adequate information and education.
+It is very important for healthcare professionals caring for a patient with a newly-formed stoma to provide them with adequate information and education.
 Emotional adjustment to the stoma can be facilitated by this information and help improve the confidence of the patient to independently manage their stoma (Farrell & Dempsey 2013).

 Sally Moyle is a rehabilitation nurse educator who has completed her masters of nursing (clinical nursing and teaching).
 She is passionate about education in nursing so that we can become the best nurses possible.
 Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.
 See Educator Profile